 Good museums interact with their visitors, and no museum does that better than The Science Museum.
 Alongside historic collections you’ll find a world of hands-on experiments that brings science alive.
-Located in the museum district of South Kensington, The Science Museum is a little over a ten-minute walk from The Harrington Collection.
+Located in the museum district of South Kensington, The Science Museum is a little over a ten-minute walk from The Harrington.

 Reopening August 19th.
 All guests are required to pre-book.

 The Natural History Museum rightly commands an international reputation as both a world-class visitor attraction and a leading scientific research centre.
 There are over 80 million species in the Natural History Museum’s archive but one will stick in your head when you leave: the blue whale floating in the Central Hall.

 With 150 galleries over seven floors, London’s Victoria and Albert Museum is home to one of the finest art collections anywhere in the world.
 An awe-inspiring ensemble of Italian Renaissance sculptures and the seven Raphael Cartoons (tapestry designs for the Sistine Chapel) sit alongside an ever-changing calendar of classic and contemporary exhibitions.
 Visit the website for a calendar of events during your stay.